GuiPimenta-Dev/lambda-forge/docs/docs/examples/url-shortener.md

 In this section, we will explore the development of a URL shortener.
 This utility enables users to input a lengthy URL, which the system then compresses into a more concise version.

+The setup for the Lambda functions we aim to develop will follow this structure:

 <p align="center">
   <img src="https://docs.lambda-forge.com/examples/images/url-shortener.png" alt="alt text">